 Non-dischargeable debts are debts that cannot be discharged through bankruptcy; these include, but are not limited to: alimony debt, child support, student loans, etc..
 Chapter 7 might not be worth it cases like these.
 It is true that the rest of your debts will be eliminated but the remaining ones will have to be paid.
 However, proceeding with chapter 13 might be wiser so you have the option to work out a repayment plan for the remaining debt.

 3. Your Co-signer on one of the loans you have

-Having a co-signer always gives a boost on the loan approval rate and most of the time, people have their friends or family members as a co-signer.
+Having a co-signer always gives a boost on the loan approval or mortgage rate and most of the time, people have their friends or family members as a co-signer.
 Remember: once somebody agrees to be a co-signer on your behalf, they become an immediate co-debtor.
 Proven that you are unable to repay any of this debt and you have decided to proceed filing chapter 7 bankruptcy, the debts will be discharged on your end, but not for your co-signer.
 Instead of creditors going onto your doorsteps pressuring you, they will go after the co-debtors instead.
 Chapter 13, however, does not pose a threat to the co-debtor.
 As a matter of fact, creditors will never harass that person if you keep up with your debts with the repayment program.